 Part of an integrated approach

 Safidy is a key component of Blue Ventures’ integrated Population-Health-Environment (PHE) approach, which addresses the interconnected challenges of poor health, unmet family planning needs, gender inequality, food insecurity, environmental degradation and vulnerability to climate change in a holistic way.

 This integrated model is underpinned by our educational village outreach tours, which engage communities in topics including family planning, maternal and child health, sanitation and hygiene, sustainable fisheries management, alternative coastal livelihoods and marine conservation.
 Combining health and environmental messages in this way enables us to reach broader audiences, for example, informing men about family planning by relating food security to reproductive health.

-We support couples to make their own reproductive health choices, and equip them with the skills to manage their resources sustainably.
+We empower couples to make their own reproductive health choices, and equip them with the skills to manage their resources sustainably.
 Gaining access to family planning services improves maternal and child health outcomes, allows girls to delay their first pregnancy until after they have completed their education, and affords women more opportunities to become economically active.
-Couples are empowered to plan and better provide for their families; improving food security, supporting local conservation efforts and enabling them to create their own paths out of poverty.
+Couples are supported to plan and better provide for their families; improving food security, boosting local conservation efforts and enabling them to create their own paths out of poverty.